 How does the mind work?
 How can we explain animal and human behavior?
-What goes wrong when someone is mentally ill?
+What is different when someone is not neurotypical?
 Neuroscience is the modern attempt to answer these and other questions through the study of the brain.

 Explore recent research findings in areas pertaining to the role of neural circuits in several behavioral processes, including but not limited to echolocation, mating, prey location and flight control.